-The Set Yourself Up For Freelancing Success e-course and Goodbye 9 to 5 masterclass were inspired by what questions other people were asking me, but more than that, they were what I WISHED I would have had access to when I was in that position of starting my business—which is ultimately the main reason why I created those programs!
+The freelancer e-courses were inspired by what questions other people were asking me, but more than that, they were what I WISHED I would have had access to when I was in that position of starting my business---which is ultimately the main reason why I created those programs!

 I definitely *should* create more of my content based on, for example, what people are searching in Google, but to be honest, I get so excited about certain topics and specific questions students ask that sometimes I dive rather deep into those areas which perhaps aren’t the most SEO-friendly.